waiting-for-dev/vim-www/README.md

 Previous command opens the resulting page of searching `how to learn vim` in google.

-Following search engines are provided by default: bitbucket, devdocs, duckduckgo, google, github, stackoverflow and wikipedia.
+Following search engines are provided by default:

+* bitbucket
+* devdocs
+* duckduckgo
+* google
+* github
+* stackoverflow
+* wikipedia

 More search engines can be added through `g:www_engines` dictionary.
 Query is appended at the end of given URL.
 E.g.: